jenlampton/code_reviews/reviews.md

 * We recommend that all `.js` files go inside a  `/js/` subdirectory.
 (It doesn't matter so much when you only have one js file, but if there were a handful this would help keep things tidy)
 * We recommend that all `.test` files go inside a  `/tests/` subdirectory.
 Test modules should also be placed inside that directory, but also in a directory matching the name of the module.
 * The `tests.info` file should also be moved within the `/tests/` subdirectory (and the `file` lines in the `.tests.info` file should be updated to remove the `tests` directory - so that they are still relative).
-* Files that contain PHP classes should be moved into an `/includes/` subdirectory.
+* Files that contain PHP classes should be placed into an `/includes/` subdirectory.
+This makes it easier for developers to scan the list of files and directories in a module and immediately know the module contains classes, without even needing to open any files.

+### Test files

+* Test dependencies should be defined in the tests themselves, so the line `test_dependencies[] = maillog` can be removed from the `.info` file.
+Since this is a different module entirely, it might be helpful to list this as a dependency in the README.md also.

 ## General coding standards